Apart from approval under commercial law for operating facilities, the following approvals may be required:

 - Approval under organisation regulations of the federal provinces.

-responsible for content: Federal Ministry for Agriculture, Regions and Tourism
+Responsible for the content: Federal Ministry for Agriculture, Regions and Tourism